- Identify unknown compounds from EI (GC/MS) and MS/MS spectra, using library searching.

-Summary: The NIST 11 mass spectral database, the successor to the NIST 08, is a fully evaluated collection of electron ionization (EI) mass spectra.
-It also contains a growing set of MS/MS spectra and GC data.
-It is the product of more than two decade, comprehensive evaluation and expansion of the world's most widely used mass spectral reference library by a team of experienced mass spectrometrists in which each spectrum was examined for correctness.
+The NIST 17 mass spectral library, the successor to the NIST 14, is a fully evaluated collection of electron ionization (EI) and MS/MS mass spectra, with chemical and GC data, plus search software to identify your own unknown spectra.
+It is a product of a more than three decade, comprehensive evaluation and expansion of the world's most widely used mass spectral reference library by a team of experienced mass spectrometrists at the National Institute of Standards and Technology (NIST) in which each spectrum was examined for correctness.

-NIST 11 is not just a mass spectral library.
+NIST 17 is not just a mass spectral library.
 It contains these components:

 Libraries are formatted the binary format suitable for use alone or by the NIST MS Search software (and AMDIS).
 Additional instrument-specific formats (e.g. Agilent ChemStation and MassHunter) are available separately to permit library searching directly within your GC/MS or LC/MS data system.

 To check for compounds in the NIST library, you may search names of compounds online.

-Statistics for NIST 11 and earlier versions are given below.
+Statistics for NIST versions are given below.

-|NIST 11||NIST 08||NIST 05||NIST 02|
+|NIST 17||NIST 14||NIST 11||NIST 08||NIST 05||NIST 02|

 |EI Spectral Library: